Chiral Higgs Mode in Nematic Superconductors

-In this Letter, we report theoretical results showing that the electromagnetic (EM) response at microwave frequencies provides a spectroscopy for long-lived bosonic excitations that are ``fingerprints'' of the nematic ground state that breaks the maximal symmetry ${\tt G}=\d3d\times \time \times \gauge$ of the parent compound down to ${\tt H=\c2v\times\time}$.
-We first discuss the Fermi-surface evolution that drives the phase transition from the nematic to chiral ground state within the $E_u$ representation.
+In this Letter, we report theoretical results showing that the electromagnetic (EM) response at microwave frequencies provides a spectroscopy for long-lived bosonic excitations that are ``fingerprints'' of the nematic ground state that breaks the maximal symmetry ${\tt G}=\d3d\times \time \times \gauge$ of the parent compound down to ${\tt H=\c2v\times\time}$, where $\time$, $\gauge$, and $\d3d$ and $\c2v$ denote time-reversal symmetry, global gauge symmetry, and point-groups for three- and two-fold rotations, respectively~\cite{landau}.
+We first discuss the Fermi-surface evolution that drives the nematic-to-chiral phase transition within the $E_u$ representation.
 Using the quasiclassical Keldysh theory, we find two characteristic bosonic modes in nematic SCs: the nematicity mode and the chiral Higgs mode.
 The former corresponding to transverse oscillations of the nematic order parameter is the pseudo-Nambu-Goldstone (NG) boson associated with the broken $\d3d$ symmetry.
-The latter represents a chiral bosonic excitation, i.e. a Cooper pair excitation with orbital angular momentum.
+The latter represents the excitation of chiral Cooper pairs.
 We find that the mass gap of the chiral mode tends to zero as the Fermi surface changes topology from a closed spherical shape to an open cylindrical Fermi surface, signaling the dynamical instability of the nematic state towards the chiral state with broken time-reversal and mirror symmetries.
-Bosonic modes of unconventional superconductors involve the coherent dynamics of macroscopic fractions of electrons, and reflect the broken symmetries and the sub-dominant pairing interactions~\cite{hirschfeld,hirschfeldPRL92,yip,sauls15,hao18,haoPhD,royPRB08,higashitaniPRB00,miura,hirashima,monienJLTP86,fayPRB00,hirschfeldPRB15,bittnerPRL15,lutchynPRB08}.
+Bosonic modes of unconventional SCs involve the coherent dynamics of macroscopic fractions of electrons, and reflect the broken symmetries and the sub-dominant pairing interactions~\cite{hirschfeld,hirschfeldPRL92,yip,sauls15,hao18,haoPhD,royPRB08,higashitaniPRB00,miura,hirashima,monienJLTP86,fayPRB00,hirschfeldPRB15,bittnerPRL15,lutchynPRB08}.
 The bosonic excitation spectrum can be detected through transverse EM wave absorption [see Fig.~\ref{fig:lattice}(a)].
 We also consider bosonic modes corresponding to the sub-dominant odd-parity $A_{1u}$ and $A_{2u}$ representations.

-{\it Effective Hamiltonian.} The low-energy physics of $M_x$Bi$_2$Se$_3$ is governed by electrons in two $p_z$-orbitals near the Fermi level.
-The effective Hamiltonian is given as~\cite{zhangNP09,liuPRB10,hashimotoJPSJ13,haoPRB14}
+{\it Effective Hamiltonian.} Electrons embedded in $M_x$Bi$_2$Se$_3$ exhibit (i) the orbital degrees of freedom, (ii) strong spin-orbit coupling, and (iii) evolution of the Fermi surface with increase in carrier concentration (see Fig.~\ref{fig:lattice})~\cite{lahoudPRB13,lawsonPRB14}.
+The low-energy physics is governed by electrons in two $p_z$-orbitals near the Fermi level.
+The effective Hamiltonian is given as~\cite{zhangNP09,LiuPRB10,hashimotoJPSJ13,haoPRB14}